 Success case – Digital Innovation Hub Industry 4.0.
-Industrial Track 4.0 Burgos-First Edition and local digitisation support services (2020)
+Industrial Track 4.0 Burgos-First Edition and digitisation support services (2020)

 Technologies: Industry 4.0